 Journal Track: IJCLR’s journal track, the special issue on Learning and Reasoning supported by the Machine Learning Journal (MLJ), will be accepting paper submissions throughout the period up to the conference, on regular cut-off dates.
 Submissions are solicited on all aspects of Learning and Reasoning and topics where machine learning is combined with machine reasoning or knowledge representation.
 Papers will be published online by MLJ upon acceptance and authors of accepted papers will be invited to present their work at the conference.
 Please follow the Call for Papers link for more information and guidelines on paper submissions to the journal track.

 Conference Track: Each conference/workshop participating in IJCLR will be soliciting paper submissions on the topics of its interest.
 Accepted papers will be presented at IJCLR.
-New dates for the paper submissions to the conference track will be announced in time.
+Please follow the Call for Papers link for more information and guidelines on paper submissions to the conference track.